Best Ways to Recover From Breast Augmentation Surgery

 - Change your bandages daily.

-- When you remove your bandages, wipe off blood with a clean wipe and apply antibiotic cream.
+- When you remove your bandages, wipe off the blood with a clean wipe and apply an antibiotic cream.

 - When your incisions are closed, apply a scar cream twice daily.
 Your surgeon can recommend a cream.